GRPD Community Programs

 - Camp Postcard - June

-- Citizen Academy - Held in the summer
+- Citizen Academy - Held in the late fall or early winter

 - Bi-annual Reduced Priced Vaccination Clinics - Spring & Fall